Trouble Breathing at Night?

 You can focus using meditation, prayer, mindfulness, or a good book or audio sleep story.
 If your struggle is severe enough to prevent sleep altogether or causes significant breathing issues, see a doctor or psychiatrist for medical solutions.
 In addition, consider seeing a counselor who can help you find out why you struggle with anxiety and talk through issues that may be causing your brain to race out of control.

-Sometimes, you may struggle to breathe at night with a lung or sinus infection.
-You may not realize that you have pneumonia, causing you to feel lethargic and struggle to breathe.
-According to Lung.org., you could have pneumonia if your symptoms include:
+Sometimes, you may struggle to breathe at night due to a lung infection or sinus infection.
+You may not realize that you have pneumonia, a type of lung infection, causing you to feel lethargic and struggle to breathe.
+According to Lung.org, you could have pneumonia if your symptoms include:

 Chronic Obstructive Pulmonary Disease (COPD)